Last piece of Amtrak train wreckage removed from Washington state highway

 The affected southbound stretch of Interstate 5, which runs from the Canadian border to Mexico, will remain closed indefinitely, the Washington State Department of Transportation has said.
 Workers were clearing debris and may need to make repairs to the road surface, the department said.

-Federal investigators from the National Transportation Safety Board (NTSB) are seeking answers about crash’s cause in interviews with the train’s engineer and a trainee conductor who were in the locomotive’s cab.
+Federal investigators from the National Transportation Safety Board (NTSB) are seeking answers about the crash’s cause in interviews with the train’s engineer and a trainee conductor who were in the locomotive’s cab.

 NTSB members say they are focused on whether the engineer was distracted, but are timing their interviews with the crew this week around their recuperation from injuries.
 Investigators are also examining the wrecked train cars, which have been taken to a nearby U.S. military base.